 If you have a criminal record, it can affect many aspects of your life, from employment opportunities to housing and even your ability to vote.
 Fortunately, in some cases, you may be able to have your criminal record sealed or expunged.

-At our law firm, we understand the importance of ensuring that your criminal record does not hold you back.
+At The Law Office of Daniel J. Fernandez, P.A., we understand the importance of ensuring that your criminal record does not hold you back.
 In this blog post, we will explain what record sealing and expungement is, the differences between the two, and how we can help you navigate the process.

 What is Record Sealing?